DustinSchimel/DustinSchimel.github.io/_posts/2021-05-03-Dream-Planet.md

 **Installation**

-Download the zip on our [Itch][dreamplanet-itch] or [GitHub][dreamplanet-git].
 Once the zip is extracted, launch the Dream Planet.exe to start the game.

+You can play the game right below this text or on our [Itch][dreamplanet-itch] page.
+If you play on this website, please be aware that the screen size is smaller than intended, so things may look a little off (there is a fullscreen button in the bottom right to help too).
+If the game is laggy, make sure to enable hardware acceleration in your browser settings.
+The downloadable version is the preferred version to play on, but the web version is completely serviceable on it's own.

+<center><iframe frameborder="0" src="https://itch.io/embed-upload/11022733?color=c2dcfe" allowfullscreen="" width="790" height="550"><a href="https://hunt7721.itch.io/dream-planet">Play Dream Planet on itch.io</a></iframe></center>

 **Team**
 - Sam Hunt - Producer